kubernetes-sigs/cli-utils/README.md

 deleted.

-This functionality is similar to `kubectl delete <resource> <name> --wait`, in that is waits for all finalizers to complete, except it also works for creates and updates.
+This functionality is similar to `kubectl delete <resource> <name> --wait`, in that it waits for all finalizers to complete, except it also works for creates and updates.

 While there is a `kubectl apply <resource> <name> --wait`, it only waits for